 Fleming, C. H., Sheldon, D., Fagan, W. F., Leimgruber, P., Mueller, T., Nandintsetseg, D., Noonan, M. J., Olson, K. A., Setyawan, E., Sianipar, A., Calabrese, J. M (2018).
 Correcting for missing and irregular data in home ‐ range estimation.
 Ecological Applications. https://doi.org/10.1002/eap.1704

 My research is at the interface between behavioral ecology, spatial ecology, and wildlife biology.
 I have previously worked on the effects of spatial and temporal variation in food abundance and hunting disturbance on behavior and life histories of Scandinavian brown bears.
-For my current project I am jointly working with the movement ecology group here in Frankfurt and the Scandinavian Brown Bear Research Project on consistent individual variation in the behavior of brown bears.
-It particularly interests me, to which degree such “bear personalities” are formed by maternal learning, individual learning, genetic relatedness and variation in the environment.
+My current project is funded by the EU Marie Skłodowska-Curie actions under the grant agreement No 793077 .
+I am jointly working with the movement ecology group here in Frankfurt and the Scandinavian Brown Bear Research Project on consistent individual variation in the behavior of brown bears.
+It particularly interests me, to which degree such “bear personalities” are formed by maternal learning, individual learning, genetic relatedness, and variation in the environment.

 Hertel AG, Zedrosser A, Kindberg J, Langvall O, Swenson JE (2019): Fluctuating Mast Production Does not Drive Scandinavian Brown Bear Behavior.
 Journal of Wildlife Management. doi: 10.1002/jwmg.21619